getsentry/craft/README.md

 Among other actions, `craft prepare` runs an external, project-specific command or script that is responsible for version bumping.
 By default, this script should be located at: `./scripts/bump-version.sh`.
-The command can be configured by specifying `preReleaseCommand` configuration option in `craft.yml`.
+The command can be configured by specifying the `preReleaseCommand` configuration option in `craft.yml`.

 The following requirements are on the script interface and functionality: